 A number of institution employees have access to a great deal of confidential information – such as personnel data and study progress data – for their work.
 Administrators especially are expected to handle this with integrity.
 The entegrity Code Guideline (in Dutch) offers some guidance in this respect.
 The guideline contains a practical and usable model integrity code.
 SCIPR continuously updates the guideline.

 A classification of information and information systems makes it possible to devise tailored information security.
 By taking the right amount of security measures, institutions hedge the risks associated with the provision of information and the possible impact on the organisation.
 The classification system deals with the security aspects of availability, integrity and confidentiality and takes into account different levels of security.
 SCIPR updates this guideline and publishes an updated version regularly.
 The questionnaire associated with the guideline is available on the private SCIPR Intranet site.
-Opposite you will find an overview of the 25 most common ways of processing personal data (in Dutch), with CIA triad classification.
+Opposite you will find an overview of the Starterkit_Business_Continuity_Management (in Dutch), with CIA triad classification.
 You can also use the Privacy Impact Assesment (PIA), in Dutch, guide for the classification of systems that process personal data.

 - SCIPR Classification Guideline (in Dutch) - December 2015 version

 Guideline for the Information Security Officer Job Profile